North Atlantic Current: Climate change

 A 2022 Science Magazine review study on climate tipping points noted that in the scenarios where this convection collapses, it is most likely to be triggered by 1.8 degrees of global warming.
 However, model differences mean that the required warming may be as low as 1.1 degrees or as high as 3.8 degrees.
 Once triggered, the collapse of the current would most likely take 10 years from start to end, with a range between 5 and 50 years.
-The loss of this convection is estimated to lower the global temperature by 0.5 degrees, while the average temperature in Europe decreases by around 3 degrees.
+The loss of this convection is estimated to lower the global temperature by up to 0.5 degrees, while the average temperature in certain regions of the North Atlantic decreases by around 3 degrees.
 There are also substantial impacts on regional precipitation.

+A 2023 study warns that the collapse could already happen by mid century.

+A 2023 study published in Nature Communications projected that the Atlantic Meridional Overturning Circulation (AMOC), of which the North Atlantic Current is a part, could collapse by mid-century under continued high emissions, posing major risks of abrupt climate changes in Europe and beyond.